unriccio/indi-mintron/README.md

 presses remotely.

-Keep in mind that the serial interface provides no feedback (only the TX-pin in connected) and everything is done "dead-reckoning".
+Keep in mind that the serial interface provides no feedback (only the TX-pin is connected) and everything is done "dead-reckoning": if you enter in a sub-menu by hand and then you send commands to the serial port the result *will be unpredictable*.

+## TODO:
+- add an internal state machine mirroring the menu structure
+  - needs some way to sync/reset the state
+  - is it really useful?